1. choose your first pattern well

 10. don't expect the first jumper to be perfect

 This is probaby the most important thing.
 When working on your first vintage pattern it is easy to get carried away by the pretty vintage pictures.
 I guess, the first one just can't be perfect, since you need to experiment with the ease and the fit, plus vintage patterns are usually shorter than we are used to.
-I think you should just enjoy knitting the garment and more important, learn and use the good things in your next project!
+I think you should just enjoy knitting the garment and more important, learn and use the good things in your next project!the pattern:

 Notes: